nndda/itchio-profile/README.md

    You can start working with the CSS from here.
 And save your changes by pressing <kbd>Ctrl</kbd> + <kbd>S</kbd>.

-As for editing the HTML, I just drag and drop the content of `src/content.html` to the `.user_profile.formatted` element on the `Inspector` tab.
+As for editing the HTML, I just copy-paste the content of `src/content.html` to the `.user_profile.formatted` element on the `Inspector` tab.
 Edit it there, and copy it back to the `src/content.html` HTML file.

 ## License